jasonj326/variant-application/README.md

 I don’t mistake the law for the status quo.
 That said, there’s a hard line at actual wrongdoing.
 If you’re looking for How to Get Away with Murder, Netflix is the better use of time.
 I’ll push into gray zones and pressure-test edges, but I’m here to help build the future, not a rap sheet.

-With a scout’s curiosity, Bayesian probability lens, and relentless fact-driven legal scrutiny, I welcome pushback——it’s the fastest way to calibrate new facts and whether we’re building something sustainable and unbreakable.
+With a scout’s curiosity, Bayesian probability lens, and relentless fact-driven legal scrutiny, I welcome pushback—it’s the fastest way to calibrate new facts and whether we’re building something sustainable and unbreakable.

-💡 Fun facts About me:
+💡 Fun Facts About Me:

 1. I'm really bad at memorizing names—I even have to finish non-fiction books in a single week, or I have to start them over from the beginning.